GrottoPress/shield/docs/07-PASSWORD-RESET.md

      #  if Lucky::Env.production?
      #    success_action(operation)
      #  else
-     #    flash.keep.success = "Development mode: No need to check your mail."
+     #    flash.success = "Development mode: No need to check your mail."
      #    redirect to: PasswordResetUrl.new(operation, password_reset)
      #  end
      #end